 Adding a custom domain is a trick to improve email deliverability.
-Adding tracking links in your email body pulls your emails to the SPAM filter because the ESPs usually blacklist the tracking links.
-Adding a custom domain changes the original tracking domain with your customized domain, which is safe to use and not blacklisted by any email service providers.
+Also tracking links in your email body pulls your emails to the SPAM filter because the ESPs usually blacklist the tracking links.
+Providing a custom domain changes the original tracking domain with your customized domain, which is safe to use and not blacklisted by any email service providers.
 Usually, proper email automation tools like SalesHandy allows you to add a custom domain to your links to improve your email deliverability.

 2. Sender Reputation

-Sender Reputation is a score decided by various various Email Service Providers according to your domain score and IP address.
+Sender Reputation is a score decided by various Email Service Providers according to your domain score and IP address.
 The more the score, the better is the email deliverability.
 I am describing all the factors below that helps a sender to increase his Sender Reputation.

 i.
 Warm-up your email account

 Although after authentication, you have received a license to drive your emails to the recipient’s inbox.
 But it’s never suggested to send huge email campaigns from a new email account.
 You have to start slow and grow gradually.

 If you send a mass email campaign at the first take, your account might come under the vigilance of your email service provider, and this can affect your email deliverability.
 Sometimes this might end with permanent blocking your account.

 You need to start by sending individual emails and create a conversation.
 You should follow this practice for a few days and gradually increase your number.
 Email Warmup helps in increasing your sender reputation score and make your account healthy for email campaigns.

 Although you are allowed to send bulk emails, but should keep track of how many emails you are sending in a day.
 If you pull out a long list of recipients and start sending emails without keeping a count, your emails might get failed.
 You should never exceed your email quota.
 If you exceed your email quota regularly, your email service provider starts keeping an eye on your activities and might get your account blocked temporarily or permanently.